Workplace support strategies

 If the note states that someone is unable to work, then the organisation’s sick leave policy will come into use – see below.

 Agreeing some time off work will be one of your employee’s most pressing needs.
 They should try to give you advance notice so you can arrange cover if necessary, but this may not always be possible.

 People living with and after cancer will need to attend medical appointments.
 Some may need to stay in hospital for treatment.
 They may also benefit from receiving complementary therapies and may need time off for these appointments too.

-Your employee may be entitled to occupational or company sick pay on top of SSP under their employment contract.
-We also encourage organisations to look at the possibility of reasonably adjusting their occupational sick pay to cover extended periods over and above the standard statutory or contractual obligations.
+Where organisations are in a position to do so, we encourage them to look at the possibility of reasonably adjusting their occupational sick pay to cover extended periods over and above the standard statutory or contractual obligations.

 Other options you can explore with your employee include: